openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. If implemented, the wallet must properly secure the PIN/Password and must not persist the PIN/Password in memory after an authentication event

-1. Authentication: Authentication and device locking/unlocking in the context of digital wallets are closely related as the same methods used to authenticate to access the wallet may be used to lock and unlock it.
-As we transition into the topic of authentication, it's important to understand that these two concepts—locking/unlocking and authentication—are closely intertwined in the context of digital wallet security and the mechanisms and methods described below may apply to both.
+1. **Authentication**: Authentication and device locking/unlocking in the context of digital wallets are closely related as the same methods used to authenticate to access the wallet may be used to lock and unlock it.
+As we transition into the topic of authentication, it's important to understand that these two concepts — locking/unlocking and authentication — are closely intertwined in the context of digital wallet security and the mechanisms and methods described below may apply to both.
    Authentication refers to the process of verifying the identity of a user before granting access to the wallet.
 This process is crucial for ensuring its security and protecting it from unauthorized access.
 For